GoraNetwork/doc/main.rst

 Customer applications interact with Gora by calling Gora smart contracts.
 On EVM-compatible networks, smart contracts are almost always written in `Solidity
 <https://soliditylang.org/>`_ , so this is the language we use in our
-documentation.
-For a quick hands-on introduction, see `Gora source code examples
-<https://github.com/GoraNetwork/phoenix-examples/>`_.
-For a more complete
-overview as well as an API reference, read on.
+documentation and examples.
+For a quick hands-on introduction, see `Gora source code examples <https://github.com/GoraNetwork/phoenix-examples/>`_.
+For a more complete overview as well as an API reference, read on.

 ************
 Calling Gora